EricThomson/mesmerize_setup/readme.md

         conda update conda
         conda install setuptools
         conda create -n mesmerize python=3.6

         conda activate mesmerize

-        conda install mamba -n mesmerize -c conda-forge mamba install -c anaconda tensorflow-gpu=1.15 #takes several minutes mamba install tensorflow-estimator=1.15    #probably not needed check first mamba install caiman -c conda-forge  #takes a long time ~20 minutes or more mamba install Cython
+        conda install mamba -n mesmerize -c conda-forge mamba install -c anaconda tensorflow-gpu=1.15 # if you don't have an nvidia gpu just install tensorflow mamba install caiman -c conda-forge  #takes a long time ~20 minutes or more mamba install Cython
-        mamba install -c conda-forge tslearn=0.4.1 bottleneck=1.2 graphviz pip install pywin32  # probably not needed pip install mesmerize  # tadaaaa!
+        mamba install -c conda-forge tslearn=0.4.1 bottleneck=1.2 graphviz pip install mesmerize  # tadaaaa!

-# C. Configure and setup finalize
+# C. Configure and finalize the setup
 1. Set up directory
 Set up a directory where you will want to do your mesmerize stuff, preferably a place with *lots* of space (ideally more than a TB).
 It will be helpful to run mesmerize from there.
 Let's call this `mesmerize_path`

 2. Complete setup and configuration
 a.
 Run mesmerize
  cd into `mesmerize_path` and run mesmerize with the command `mesmerize`.
-The first time you run it, it will download a bunch of things and go through some final setup steps that will take a few minutes.
+The first time you run it, it will download a bunch of things and go through some final setup steps that can take quite a few minutes.

   b.
 Create a working directory
   Once done, that setup step will have created the following `.mesmerize` directory: